cnandrajog/property-listing/README.md

 ## Design Decisions

-1. Using [SimplyRETS](https://docs.simplyrets.com/) api by wrapping REST api in [GraphQL](https://graphql.org/).
+-  Using [SimplyRETS](https://docs.simplyrets.com/) api by wrapping REST api in [GraphQL](https://graphql.org/).
-2. Listings query api will fetch data both SimpleRETS and mongo db Listing collection.
+-  Listings query api,  will fetch data both SimpleRETS and mongo db Listing collection.
-3. ToggleFavorite query to toggle favorites for user.
+-  ToggleFavorite query to toggle favorites for user.
-4. If user has already marked a listing as favorite, ToggleFavorite will remove the favorite.
+-  If user has already marked a listing as favorite, ToggleFavorite will remove the favorite.
-5. For each user favorite listing will be stored in user collection's.
+-  For each user favorite listing will be stored in user collection's.
-6. Used Basic HTTP Authentication , as mentioned in the acceptance criteria.
+-  Used Basic HTTP Authentication , as mentioned in the acceptance criteria.
-7. For username and password for basic authentication, please refer to the ***mongodb collection details*** below.
+-  For username and password for basic authentication, please refer to the ***mongodb collection details*** below.
-6. Using [jest](https://jestjs.io/) for unit testing
+-  Using [jest](https://jestjs.io/) for unit testing

 ## Samples to run in [playground](http://localhost:3000/graphql)